Skip to Content Top

 Filing a Wrongful Termination Claim in California

-If you have not received all the back wages and commissions due you, make a formal written demand on the company including your name and address where the wages and commission may be sent to you.
-If you still do not receive anything, see an employment attorney as soon as possible.
+If you have not received all the back wages and commissions due to you, make a formal written demand on the company, including your name and address where the wages and commissions may be sent to you.
+If you still do not receive anything, see a wrongful termination attorney in Oakland as soon as possible.

 If you think you may have been discriminated against with regard to your termination on the basis of age, sex, religion, race, national origin, or disability, you may need to file a charge of discrimination with the EEOC within 300 days of your first notice concerning your termination.
 While you can file a charge without legal representation, you should seek counsel to help you in this process.